by Jonas E. Alexis

 Jonathan S. Tobin, “Can Democrats Resist the Torture Trap?,” Commentary, December 23, 2014.

-Posted by Jonas E. Alexis on December 23, 2014, With 9078 Reads Filed under Life, World.
+Posted by Jonas E. Alexis on December 23, 2014, With 9103 Reads Filed under Life, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.